 The complexities of lymphoma: The importance of subtypes

-Lymphoma is one of the most prevalent forms of blood cancer, which itself represents the fifth most common cause of cancer death worldwide.1 Each year, it is estimated that more than 400,000 people are diagnosed with lymphoma,1 yet this complex group of diseases has a relatively limited understanding among the general public.
+Lymphoma is one of the most prevalent forms of blood cancer, which itself represents the fourth most common cause of cancer death worldwide.1 Each year, it is estimated that more than 500,000 people are diagnosed with lymphoma,1 yet this complex group of diseases has a relatively limited understanding among the general public.

 In fact, findings from a survey last year showed a widespread lack of awareness: a third (32%) of respondents were unable to identify lymphoma as a type of cancer and only 21% were aware of non-Hodgkin lymphoma (NHL), which is the most common type within this group of diseases.

 Since its first formal description almost two centuries ago,2 significant advancements have been made in the way we understand, diagnose and ultimately treat lymphomas.

 A crucial step in this progress came with the discovery that lymphomas actually comprise a diverse group of diseases, which differ according to their biology as well as their clinical presentation and prognosis.
 First differentiating Hodgkin versus non-Hodgkin lymphomas, doctors and researchers later went on to classify aggressive (fast-growing) and indolent (slow growing) lymphomas, and further identify more than 90 various subtypes of NHL.3

 With fundamental differences between the subtypes, it might be helpful to draw an analogy to the fruits that make up the citrus family.
 Although each fruit is part of the same family they are different in size, appearance and taste.
 Similarly, NHL subtypes form a type of disparate family but they differ biologically and clinically, meaning they have widely different prognoses and treatment strategies.